 I am deeply committed to my on-going development.
 I learn from many sources – it is one of the greatest gifts of the profession in that I am always learning.

-I am part of a multi-modality professional supervision group, an on-going Michael Eigen study group, a Complex Trauma reading group and am a member of both The Relational School and the International Association for Relational Psychoanalysis and Psychotherapy.
-I also have my own on-going therapy.
+I was part of a multi-modality professional supervision group for many years and an on-going Michael Eigen study group, a Complex Trauma reading group and am a member of both The Relational School and the International Association for Relational Psychoanalysis and Psychotherapy.
+I also have my own on-going therapy as well as on-going supervision.

 I am particularly interested in how we think about the ‘collective’ as well as the ‘individual’ experience in psychotherapy.
 I am interested in bringing social, political and historical contexts into my clinical work.
 I follow the ‘Radical Dharma’ teachings of Lama Rod Owens.

-As well as my work as a psychotherapist, I have a supervision practice both with therapists in private practice and also staff working in the Domestic and Sexual Violence sector.
-I am an independent supervisor for a number of therapists working in Pakistan.
+As well as my work as a psychotherapist, I have a supervision practice both with therapists in private practice and have also worked with staff in the Domestic and Sexual Violence sector.
+I have been an independent supervisor for a number of therapists working in Pakistan.
 I am on the Teaching Faculty of the Karuna Institute in Bristol – the home of Core Process Training in the UK.
 All of my work is supervised and I abide by the UKCP Code of Ethics.

 I have a keen interest in and commitment to developing awareness in my own life.
 I bring to my work a deep understanding of the body and how to use this as a tool in exploring what may be happening beneath the level of awareness.
 I have undertaken on-going learning in the fields of trauma, interpersonal neurobiology, relational psychoanalysis, Gestalt interventions, Focussing, Embodied Relational Therapy and Mindfulness.